For more information, advice, draft policies and so on, go to these websites

 - From WorkSafe Victoria - the Workplace Bullying topic pages

-- The Victorian State Services Authority investigated bullying in the public sector and released its report: Trends in Bullying in the Victorian Public Sector: People Matter Survey, 2004 - 2010.
-It then developed a Tackling Bullying guide which draws on the research and gives advice on how to respond to bullying when it first occurs and the follow up action to prevent it from happening in the future.
-It contains a number of resources that can be adapted by an organisation.
-Also: Bullying Myths and Facts
+- The Victorian State Services Authority investigated bullying in the public sector and released its report: Trends in Bullying in the Victorian Public Sector: People Matter Survey, 2004 - 2010 and has since conducted further surveys (see 'data insights' here).
+It has developed resources, including a strategy, Bullying Myths and Facts, and case studies.

 - Dealing with workplace bullying - a worker's guide